Tottenham & Bayern agree deal in principle for Kane

 Kane was linked with Manchester United earlier this summer before Bayern made him their main target.

-The striker's future in London has been uncertain for several seasons while several Bayern bids were rejected earlier this summer.
+The striker's future in London has been uncertain for several seasons while a number of Bayern bids were rejected earlier this summer.

-Most recently, Spurs turned down a bid on Monday and the Bundesliga champions suggested on that occasion an unsuccessful bid would force them to move on to other targets.
+Most recently, Spurs turned down an offer on Monday and the Bundesliga champions suggested on that occasion an unsuccessful bid would force them to move on to other targets.

 Tottenham chairman Daniel Levy has repelled interest in Kane numerous times over the years, including in 2021 when Premier League champions Manchester City tried to sign the striker.